 Tables are drawn from the World Bank Development Indicators and other WB sources giving quick reference numbers for 206 countries as well as various regional groupings.
 Also, see the World Bank's DoingBusiness database for details on the regulatory issues involved in setting up a business in any of over 145 countries.

 Find, on a country-by-country basis, the latest information on trade policies of the many WTO member countries.

 The databases and websites listed above are just a small sample of resources that you can look at for information on your topics.
 Also, see the guides to additional resources:

 Use the SFU Department of Political Science Guidelines for Writing Essays and Research Papers and the SFU Student Learning Commons' Writing for University to guide you as you write your research paper.

 You may also want to peruse the following books:

-- Social Sciences Research: Research, Writing and Presentation Strategies for Students.
-H 62 S736 2008
+- Social Sciences Research: Research, Writing and Presentation Strategies for Students. [print]

 You need to correctly cite all of the books, journal articles and websites that you used in your research.
-Start with the SFU Library's APA Style guide.
-A couple of other guides that you may want to look at are the Citing Sources (Duke University Libraries) and Diana Hacker's APA Style page.
+Start with the SFU Library's Citation and Style Guides.

-Consider using a citation management tool called RefWorks to organize your references and automatically generate a bibliography from your references.
-See the SFU RefWorks Quick Guide to help you get started.
+Consider using a citation management software to organize your references and generate bibliographies.
+See the SFU Citation Management Software Guide for reviews and introductions to the main tools.

 The SFU Library has many books on creating effective business presentations and on public speaking in general, including several recent titles that are available online for SFU researchers.
 We also have many ebooks with tips on using Powerpoint, and one of our newer databases, Lynda.com, includes short video introductions to effectively using presentation software.
 Note also that SFU students can sign out a projector from the Library to use in our bookable group study rooms -- a great way to practice your presentation!